pratushdevelopment/pratushdevelopment/README.md

 - 👋 Hi, I’m Pratush Mishra
 - 👀 I’m interested in Programming & Problem Solving
-- 🌱 I’m currently working as Software Engineer
+- 🌱 I’m currently working as Senior Software Engineer
 - 💞️ I’m looking to collaborate on Python , JMeter , Linux or any IT technology trending
 - 📫 How to reach me pratush.mishra@outlook.com